gumbelino/ai4deliberation_chapter/README.md

 - Processed data for analysis is included in the `data/` directory.
 - Full raw LLM interaction data (requests and responses) can be found in `data/raw_llm_data/`.

----

-## Citation

-If you use this repository in your work, please cite the authors:

-**Francesco Veri, Gustavo Umbelino** – *Benchmarking AI’s Deliberative Reasoning: Evaluating LLMs Against Human Collective Wisdom*